burger

 • the subject

-• The servers involved in the transmission between the sender and the recipient
+• the servers involved in the transmission between the sender and the recipient:

-Display the headers...
+Display headers...

 ... on Mail Infomaniak